Mickey’s Not So Scary Halloween Party Review for 2016

 The Boo To You Parade starts in Frontierland, circles around the hub, and then makes its way down Main Street to its conclusion.
-Keep that in mind when picking your spot, particularly if you want to take photos or video of the parade.
+Remember when picking your spot, particularly if you want to take photos or videos of the parade.

 I could write more about the parade, but let me just show you what it’s like.
 Click the photos to see larger versions of them.

 Happy HalloWishes Fireworks

 Picking a spot for the fireworks is an adventure unto itself.
 There are some places that are really great to see all of the fireworks.
 Others aren’t quite as good for the view, yet they see to be crowded.